 Students who are placed in ESL 400 (Advanced level) must take and pass the Institutional TOEFL® that represents the exit exam for the English as a Second Language (ESL) program.
 ESL 400 students who do not pass the exit exam (score less than 500 on Institutional TOEFL®) are required to repeat the ESL 400 level course until the student achieves passing marks on the exit exam.
 Students who are placed in ESL 200 (Beginning level) or ESL 300 (Intermediate level) must take and pass the final exam administered by the course instructor at the end of the trimester as the exit exam.
-Students who do not pass the exit exam.
 Students who do not pass the exit exam in ESL 200 and ESL 300 are required to repeat the same level the following trimester.